 The proxy form of the Company is drawn up with separate voting instructions for each matter to be considered by the meeting.
+At the meeting, votes shall be cast separately on each subject and for each office / candidate in the elections.
 For directors who are subject to retirement by rotation at the annual general meeting, shareholders are given the opportunity to vote separately for each candidate nominated for election or re-election as director of the Company.